hitrace/hitrace.github.io/hitrace/step_4.md

 * You may be switched to another _MATLAB_ window when you type too fast.
 In such a case, use ``command + ` `` to switch back (_Mac OS X_).

+* The MATLAB mechanism behind this interactive session may result in inaccurate zoom-in on clicks.
+If you get 'lost', simply click `q` to save and quit.
+Then rerun the command to start over on the view.

 <hr/>

 ### Get started with some help!